 Like many girls presented with the prospect of boarding school, I wasn’t convinced that leaving the comforts of home in Christchurch to spend five years at boarding school was such a good idea.

 That all changed when I came across the Nga Tawa school horse truck down south at Springston Trophy.
 I met a few of the girls and they looked like they were having so much fun.

 Right then and there I asked Mum if I could go.

-I'm now year 13 and fully immersed in life at Nga Tawa.
-I do Performing Arts and am Head of Humanities this year.
-It’s cool to be a leader here and I've always looked up to the older girls.
-Hopefully I'm an inspiration for the junior girls.
+I finished year 13 in 2022 after fully immersing myself in life at Nga Tawa.
+I loved Performing Arts and was Head of Humanities.
+It’s cool to be a leader at Nga Tawa and I'd always looked up to the older girls.
+Hopefully I was an inspiration for the junior girls.

-A few of my friends from Pony Club in Christchurch have now come to Nga Tawa.
+A few of my friends from Pony Club in Christchurch have since come to Nga Tawa.

 I just said to them, if you’re thinking about coming to Nga Tawa I recommend you do because it’s the best time you’ll ever have.